chrishumboldt/Rocket-Tools/README.md

 Rocket.classes.replace('.element', 'block', 'circle');

-// You can also execute one class change on multiple elements at once.
+// You can also execute class changes on multiple elements at once.
 // Here DOM elements are provided instead of a target selector.
 // Either options will work.
 var elms = document.querySelectorAll('.elements');

 Rocket.classes.add(elms, 'block');
 ```